20.4.2022

 Let’s start with a definition: Scope emissions are essentially a way of categorising the carbon emissions a company emits in its operations and its wider value chain.

-There are 3 categories: Scope 1 and 2 are mandatory to report and are relatively easy to measure.
-While scope 3 is voluntary and much more complex.
+There are 3 categories: Scope 1 and 2 which are relatively easy to measure, and scope 3 which is much more complex.
 It is also arguably the most important as it contributes a significant amount to a business’s overall emissions (for example, BrewDog estimate over 80% of their emissions are Scope 3).

 So what’s the difference between the scopes?
 Let’s break it down: